bda72/DetectPasswordSpraying/README.md

 # Caveats

 Will this script always detect a password spraying attempt?
 Of course not.
 Nothing is foolproof, including an expensive SIEM product.
-This detection method could be avoided by an attacker trying a very low number of user accounts, only during business hours and spreading them out a few minutes apart at random intervals.
+This detection method could be avoided by an attacker targeting a low number of user accounts, only during business hours and spreading each attempt out a few minutes apart at random intervals.

 Setting a threshold becomes much more difficult at a larger company, especially if you have a culture that has zero tolerance for an occasional false alarm (and we obviously all hate false alarms).
 For example, if the quantity of users with a current value in badPwdCount jumps from 3 to 8 to 16 to 2 to 6, etc. in each 5-minute check and your threshold is set to 20, you could easily miss a small password spraying attack against only your C-level employees.